MeghanPokorski/Loan-Default-Prediction/README.md

 ## Purpose

-The purpose of this project was to create binary classification model to predict loan defaults.
+The purpose of this project was to create a binary classification model to predict loan defaults.

 ## Methods Used